is it safe to sleep with a wasp in the room?

 How Dangerous Are Wasp Stings?

 Allergic reactions aren’t the only complication that can come from getting stung by a wasp.
-Other potential health problems include:
+Other potential health problems include the following:

 Ischemic Stroke

-Neurological problems such as an ischemic stroke are rare after a wasp sting, but they’re possible.
+Neurological problems like ischemic stroke are rare after a wasp sting but remain possible.

 Acute Kidney Injury